 …sorry, I’m just going to revel in my comedic reference there for a moment…

-Oh yes, The Sticky Date and Toffee Pudding.
+Anyway, back to the Sticky Date and Toffee Pudding.
 I’ve also made this as one large pudding in one of my Grans beautiful 1 pint pudding basins and sweet little individual puddings which feel a little more special for dinner parties or special occasions.
 My brood love this served with lashings of custard and if I’m going to have some too I make it up myself with Birds Custard Powder, but to be fair, it’s quite delicious on its own and with the toffee sauce there is no need for custard or cream…unless you’re feeling particularly indulgent, in which case hats off to you my friend, ENJOY!

 While we’re talking all things pudding you may be interested in my Chocolate Goo Pudding (seriously indulgent and a chocolate lovers dream).
 There’s also my Self Saucing Chocolate Pudding and how about my Toffee Apple Crumble…oh the choices are endless.